Scott Hastings (rugby union)

 Scott Hastings (born 4 December 1964) is a Scottish sports commentator and former Scotland international rugby union player.
-At the point of his retiral, he was Scotland's most-capped player ever, but this record has now been beaten.
+At the point of his retirement he was Scotland's most-capped player ever, but this record has now been beaten.
 He played for Edinburgh District and when that provincial side turned professional he played for Edinburgh Rugby.
 At amateur level he played for Watsonians.

 Rugby Union career

 Amateur career

 Hastings played for Watsonians.
-While with Watsonians, they won the Scottish Premiership in the 1997-98 season; and the Melrose Sevens in 1996.
+While with Watsonians, they won the Scottish Premiership in the 1997–98 season; and the Melrose Sevens in 1996.

 Provincial and professional career

 He played for Edinburgh District.
-While with the district side, they won the Scottish Inter-District Championship for 3 successive [1986-87, 1987-88 and 1988-89] seasons.
+While with the district side, they won the Scottish Inter-District Championship for 3 successive [1986-87, 1987–88 and 1988-89] seasons.

 He played for Combined Scottish Districts on 1 March 1986 against South of Scotland.

 He played for and captained the Cities District side in their match against Australia on 3 November 1996.

 When Scotland adopted the professional rugby union model in 1996, Hastings went on to play for and captain Edinburgh Rugby.
 He retired from professional rugby in January 1999.
-He guided Edinburgh Rugby to win the 1997-98 and 1998-99 Inter-District Championships.
+He guided Edinburgh Rugby to win the 1997–98 and 1998-99 Inter-District Championships.